Spencer Stastney: Professional

 Stastney was drafted in the fifth round, 131st overall, by the Nashville Predators in the 2018 NHL entry draft.

 On March 31, 2022, Stastney signed a two-year, entry-level contract with the Nashville Predators.
 During his rookie season, he recorded five goals and eight assists in 56 games for the Milwaukee Admirals of the American Hockey League (AHL).
 He made his NHL debut for the Predators on April 1, 2023.
 During the 2022–23 season, he recorded two points in eight games.
 Following the regular season, he was returned to the Admirals for the 2023 Calder Cup playoffs.
 During the playoffs, he recorded one goal and five assists in 16 games.
 During game five of the division semifinals, he scored the game-winning goal with 27 seconds remaining in the game to help the Admirals advance to the Western Conference finals.

-On November 14, 2023, Stastney was recalled by the Nashville Predators.
-Prior to being recalled, he recorded one goal and three assists in ten games for the Milwaukee Admirals.
+On November 14, 2023, Stastney was recalled by the Predators.
+Prior to being recalled, he recorded one goal and three assists in 10 games for the Milwaukee Admirals.
 During the 2023–24 season he recorded two goals and two assists in 20 regular season games and was scoreless in three games during the 2024 Stanley Cup playoffs.
 On July 25, 2024, he signed a two-year, $1.6 million contract extension with the Predators.

+On December 12, 2025, the Predators traded Stastney to the Edmonton Oilers in exchange for a 2027 third-round pick.

+Stastney signed a one-year contract extension with the Oilers worth $1.525 million on July 5, 2026.